thespaceofallpotential/common-x/README.md

 1. a generalised approach & method for solving *"common-x"* type problems -- *(like "common-substring" and "common-subsequence")*

-2. detail on approach/algorithmic extensibility & transformation, to handle different kinds of *"common-x"* problems
+2. detail on approach & algorithmic extensibility *(& transformation)*, to handle different kinds of *"common-x"* problems

 3. an account of the ways in which all "*problem-space problems*" are reformulable in terms of *"common-x"*; and a discussion on the approach and significance of reformulating problems to *"well-formed commmon-x"*

+4. a discussion on the *"ideal form"* of common-x solutions, including data-structures & hardware

 Links:
 - [Practical demonstration](./src/main.ts)